Tumbolisu/VMF-Environment-Extractor/README.md

 Written in C++.
 No dependencies.
 Only tested on Windows, but should run on any operating system.

-There are Windows BAT files in the `src` folder to speed up building and debugging the project.
-To build it yourself on Windows, double-click `.build_project.bat` inside the `src` folder.
-On other operating systems, you should be able to just run `make` in a terminal while inside the `src` folder.
+There are several Windows BAT files to speed up building and debugging the project.
+To build it yourself on Windows, simply double-click `_build_project.bat`.
+On other operating systems, you should be able to just run `make` in a terminal while inside the project's root folder.